marosolutions/marketing-nodejs/README.md

 ```

 ### Available Methods:
- - `createAbTest(name, fromEmail, replyTo, address, language, campaignGroupsAttributes, sendAt)`
+ - `createAbTest(name, fromEmail, replyTo, address, language, campaignGroupsAttributes, commit, sendAt, brandId, suppressedListIds, suppressedSegmentIds, suppressedJourneyIds, emailPreviewLink, decidedBy, lists, cTags, segments)`
    - `name`: name of the new campaign
    - `fromEmail`: default sender email address for campaign emails
    - `replyTo`: default reply-to email address for campaign emails
    - `address`: default physical address included on campaign emails
    - `language`: ISO 639-1 language code (e.g, `"en"`).
 2 characters.
    - `campaignGroupsAttributes`: array of attributes.
-Each attribute is
-   itself an object with the following properties (all strings):
+Each attribute is itself an object with the following properties (all strings):
      - `name`: name of the group
      - `content_id`: content ID
      - `subject`: subject line of emails
      - `from_name`: "from name" on emails
-     - `percentage`: percentage of emails that should be sent with these
+     - `percentage`: percentage of emails that should be sent with these settings
-     settings.
+     - `preheader`:
+     - `send_at`: DateTime string having the format `YYYY-MM-DD HH:mm:ss`
+   - `commit`: acceptable values are: `"Save as Draft"` or `"Send Test"` or `"Schedule"`
    - `sendAt`: DateTime string having the format `YYYY-MM-DD HH:mm:ss`
+   - `brandId`:
+   - `suppressedListIds`: array of list IDs in string format
+   - `suppressedSegmentIds`: array of segment IDs in string format
+   - `suppressedJourneyIds`: array of journey IDs in string format
+   - `emailPreviewLink`: 1 for true, or 0 for false
+   - `decidedBy`
+   - `lists`: array of targeted list IDs, formatted as strings (E.g., ["12","13"])
+   - `cTags`
+   - `segments`: array of targeted segment IDs, formatted as strings (E.g., ["12","13"])

 ---